aaviator42/Cha/README.md

 Here's the code for the example from the previous section.

-Obviously in real-world use cases the index and wordlists (thesaurus, supplements etc) would be read from a DB.
+Obviously in real-world use cases the index and wordlists (thesaurus, supplements, etc) would be read from a DB.

 The functions used are explained in the next section.